makraz/makraz.github.io/content/blog/the-tools-I-use.md

 slug: the-tools-I-use
 path: https://www.makraz.com/blog/the-tools-I-use
 githubUrl: https://github.com/makraz/makraz.github.io/blob/master/content/blog/the-tools-I-use.md
-description: 'One of the most questions people ask me is, what IDE, theme, font, etc I use.
-So I decided to write up a little post about the tools I use.'
+description: One of the most questions people ask me is, what IDE, theme, font, etc I use.
+So I decided to write up a little post about the tools I use.

 img: /undraw_feeling_proud_qne1.svg
-alt: my first blog post
+alt: the-tools-I-use

 tags: [other]

 author: